 “The Other Mozart Effect: An Open Letter to Music Educators”

-Assignment: Read and think about the advocacy case study; we will have a class debate on September 16.
+Assignment: Read and think about the advocacy case study; we will have a class debate.

-M Sep 12 Non-musical Values of music Education
+W Jan 27 Non-musical Values of Music Education

 Readings: “A Stronger Rationale for Music Education”